bobfoster1299/deploy-web-server-in-azure/README.md

 CLIENT_ID, CLIENT_SECRET, TENANT_ID, SUBSCRIPTION_ID

-Create the template in azure:
+Customize the values in packer.json, then create the template in azure:
 ```
 packer build packer.json
 ```